 In play, the KWA Ronin 10 SBR handles beautifully thanks to its shorter length and lighter weight.
 The outer barrel flash hider sticks out of the 10 inch rail system a tiny bit, making the gun easy to maneuver around corners.
 It should be noted that if you need a Ronin specifically-built for CQB or indoor purposes, KWA has you covered.
 You can always pick up the Ronin 6 PDW airsoft gun, or, simply swap out the upper receiver and barrel from your Ronin 10 with the shorter length one!
 This modularity is one of the hallmarks of the Ronin line, and I can’t wait to pick up extra upper receivers of various lengths whenever they end up selling them.
 KWA’s tried and true rotary hop up is very accurate and the sheer amount of performance one gets right out of the box with this AEG is remarkable.

-If instead of CQB use, you would like to have a DMR platform, KWA is releasing a Ronin 3 RECON RM4 airsoft rifle a bit later this year.
+If instead of use in CQB games, you would like to have a DMR platform, KWA is releasing a Ronin 3 RECON RM4 airsoft rifle a bit later this year.
 That rifle will feature a longer handguard and barrel assembly while also featuring KWA’s generation 3 ERG (Electric Recoil Gun) system.
 Additionally, the new Ronin rifles of the generation 3 variety will ALSO feature the variable performance system.

 Overall, the KWA Ronin 10 inch SBR airsoft gun is an excellent airsoft purchase for field play.
 With its variable performance system, you can adjust it from local field limits to milsim limits with ease and its excellent build quality coupled with light weight make it a breeze to carry around and operate.
 The KWA Ronin series is available now for $339 dollars from most airsoft retailers!

 KWA Ronin 10 inch SBR Airsoft Gun Review(5 out of 5 stars)